-Jeffrey Schlupp is one of few players to have been at both clubs.
+Carl Cort is one to mention as he played for Brentford from 2009 to 2011.
+He had previously a brief spell with Leicester.
+Jeffrey Schlupp is another of few players to have been at both clubs.
 Schlupp went to Brentford on loan back in 2011, scoring impressive 6 goals in 9 league appearances.
 Since then the PL winner has moved to Crystal Palace.

 Former Leicester City manager Ian Holloway spent time at Brentford and played 30 league games for The Bees from 1986 to 1987.
 Steve Claridge who did make score some “iconic” goals for Leicester also had a short life at Brentford being there as late as for the 2004 and 2005 season.
 Just 4 games but anyway a player that made his presence where ever he played.